 At this moment in history, the best way to do that is by building an international framework of laws that will support public and private activity in outer space.
-By extending the rule of law into space, we can meet the twin goals of peaceful cooperation and sustainable development.
+By extending the rule of law into space, we can achieve the twin goals of peaceful cooperation and sustainable development.

 Right now there is a gap in space law, one that finds its origins in the Outer Space Treaty.
 Article II of that treaty states that “Outer space, including the moon and other celestial bodies, is not subject to national appropriation by claim of sovereignty, by means of use or occupation, or by any other means.”